 - Copyediting is the type most authors think of when we talk about editing.
 This is the process of going through your work with a fine-toothed comb for grammar, spelling and syntax errors.

 A copy editor will also look at word choice, accuracy, inconsistencies and redundancies.
 They won’t be looking at your plot, theme, pacing, or the structure of your work.

-Developmental editors are what come to mind when we think of editing in relation to traditional publishing.
+- Developmental editors are what come to mind when we think of editing in relation to the story on a content level.
 These are the editors that will work with you from start to finish to keep you motivated through the writing process.